 The technical aspect of the project is being led by Streeva through technology that already exists in their launched product: Swiftaid.
 In 2018, Streeva and the University of Surrey, co-funded by Innovate UK, developed Swiftaid.
 The project resulted in a pilot with Visa and the Natural History Museum where Swiftaid was recognised by HMRC as the first solution to automate Gift Aid on contactless donations.
 The innovative development methods used within Swiftaid can be found in an academic paper published in the journal ‘Formal Aspects of Computing’.
-See the partners already consuming the initial tech developed from this project and further progressive developments.
+See the integrators already consuming the initial tech developed from this project and further progressive developments.

 With involvement of key industry members in the project, the technology can be developed and applied through integrations covering a wide variety of donation methods.
 As solutions are established and fine-tuned within each workstream, they will be made available to a wider audience of integrators across the charity industry.